gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection

-In the \proglang{gfpop} graph definition, a starting (resp. arrival) node is a state $s$ for which there exists an edge between the starting $v_0 = (0,\#)$ (resp. arrival $v_{n+1} = (n+1,\emptyset)$) node and $s$ (See Subsection \ref{subsec:collapsed}).
-These specific states are defined using function $\proglang{StartEnd}$.
+\paragraph{Note 2.} In the \pkg{gfpop} graph definition, a starting (resp. arrival) node is a state $s$ for which there exists an edge between the starting $v_0 = (0,\#)$ (resp. arrival $v_{n+1} = (n+1,\emptyset)$) node and $s$ (See Section \ref{subsec:collapsed}).
+These specific states are defined using function \code{StartEnd}.
 If not specified, all nodes are starting and arrival nodes.
-The range of values for parameter inference at each node can be constrained using function $\proglang{Node}$.
+The range of values for parameter inference at each node can be constrained using function \code{Node}.

+In this example we have two states, \code{mu0} and \code{coll}.
+Both states can be arrival states, but we have fixed the start node to be \code{mu0}.
+This node \code{mu0} is restricted by \code{min = 0} and \code{max = 0} using the \code{Node} function, such that only the zero value can be inferred for any segment in that state.

-\paragraph{Some default graphs.} We included in function \proglang{graph} the possibility to directly build some standard graphs.
-Here is an example for the isotonic case corresponding to Figure \ref{fig:iso_col}:
+\paragraph{Some default graphs.} We included in function \fct{graph} the possibility to directly build some standard graphs.
+Here is an example for the isotonic case corresponding to Figure~\ref{fig:iso_col}: